Big Red Book

 THIS IS YOUR LIFE - Les Dennis, comedian, actor and television presenter, was surprised by Michael Aspel while recording an edition of the television game show Family Fortunes at the studios of Central Television in Nottingham.

 Les, who was born in Garson, Liverpool, began performing at a young age - winning a Butlin's holiday camp talent contest in Filey at the age of 10.
-He started his professional career while still at school, studying by day and working the local club scene by evening.
-In 1974, he won the ITV talent show New Faces.
+Having started his professional career while still at school, studying by day and working the local club scene by evening, he won the ITV talent show New Faces in 1974.

 He established himself as a familiar face on television, joining the team on ITV's Russ Abbot Madhouse television series in 1982 while at the same time teaming up with entertainer Dustin Gee to appear in their own programme, The Laughter Show, in 1984.
 He began hosting Family Fortunes in 1987 and appeared in his first West End musical, Me and My Girl, in 1992.